 Hence, there is a need for a robust mechanism that can consolidate data from various sources automatically into one common destination.
 This data can then be used for further analysis or to transfer to other Cloud or On-premise systems.

-This article will provide you with a comprehensive understanding of what is Data Pipeline, what its components and key types are, and the various architectures that are implemented to create Data Pipelines.
+This article will provide you with a comprehensive understanding of what a data pipeline is, what its components and key types are, and the various architectures that are implemented to create Pipelines.

 Table of Contents